VigneshNk/Maze_Visualizer/README.md

 Recursive Division

         - Recursively divide the maze into smaller segments with randomly positioned walls to create a fraction-like maze.

 Randomized Kruskal's Algorithm

         - Generates a perfect maze by creating a minimum spanning tree from a set of all posible connections in maze.

 Randomized Prim's Algorithm

         - Algorithm generates random passages with short dead ends that create a minimum spanning tree.

 Wilson's Algorithm

         - Creates a maze by performing a series of loop-erased random walks to join different passages together.

 ## Pathfinding Algorithms

-        - Depth First Search
+Depth First Search

+        - Traverses maze as far as possible along each passage before backtracking.

-        - Breadth First Search
+Breadth First Search

+        - Explores positions in maze at current depth level from start position, before moving on to positions at next depth level.

-        - Dijkstra's Algorithm
+Dijkstra's Algorithm

+        - Calculates cost of each move using distance from start node to to prioritize nodes within radius of path to destination.

-        - A Star Pathfinding
+A Star Pathfinding

+        - Calculates cost of each move using heuristics to find shortest path in optimal time.

 ## Instructions: